wansoleh/redirect-from-youtube-to-invidious/README.md

 # redirect from youtube to piped

-simple violentmonkey script to redirect form youtube to piped
+simple violentmonkey script to redirect from youtube to piped

 # Installations